chadfurman/tumblr-template-sass/README.md

  cd tumblr-template-sass
  npm install
  bower install
+ gulp styles
+ gulp scripts
- gulp
+ gulp html --clipboard
 ```

-Gulp will end with a watch task, recompiling the templates and sass files when you edit them.
+Gulp will build the theme and put it on your clipboard to paste into your blog

 *note, if the HTML task does not start, please restart the process*